Tom Lawlor: New Japan Pro-Wrestling (2020–present)

+All Elite Wrestling (2023)

+On the June 23, 2023 edition of AEW Rampage, Lawlor made his All Elite Wrestling (AEW) debut, alongside stablemate Royce Isaacs, by attacking Adam Cole after it was announced by AEW World Champion MJF that Cole and Lawlor would have a match at Forbidden Door.
+However, Cole was pulled from the match due to an illness and Lawlor faced Serpentico in a dark match at the event instead.

 Other media

 In May 2015, Figure Four Online launched the Filthy Tom Lawlor Show (later renamed Filthy Four Daily), a weekly podcast featuring Lawlor discussing MMA and professional wrestling with host Bryan Alvarez.
 In September 2016, it was announced he would be making monthly appearances on The Bryan and Vinny Show to discuss SmackDown Live pay-per-views.
 He has also made appearances on Wrestling Observer Radio.

 He is the co-host of the FRB Show with Front Row Brian.

 Personal life

 Lawlor currently resides in Las Vegas, NV.